-An individual who was resident outside Cyprus before the commencement of employment in Cyprus is entitled to an exemption of the lower of EUR8,550 or 20% of the remuneration from any office or employment exercised in Cyprus.
-This exemption applies for a period of five years commencing from 1 January following the year of commencement of employment (provided the employment started during or after 2012).
-This exemption applies for employment commenced in tax years up to 2025 (inclusive).
+The individual is entitled to a 20% exemption on the lower of his or her total emoluments or EUR8,550 from employment in Cyprus.
+This exemption applies for five years commencing from 1 January of the year following commencement of employment (provided the employment started during or after 2012).

+Following amendment of article 8(21) this exemption applies only for employment which commenced up until 26 July 2022.